Stoney Creek Bridge

-Stoney Creek Bridge is a Canadian Pacific Railway (CP) truss arch in southeastern British Columbia.
+Stoney Creek Bridge is a Canadian Pacific Kansas City (CPKC) truss arch in southeastern British Columbia.
 This single-track crossing over Stoney Creek is in Glacier National Park, between Revelstoke and Golden.
+The first bridge in this location was constructed of wood by the Canadian Pacific Railway (CP) and opened in 1885.
+It was replaced by a steel bridge in 1894.

 1885 wooden bridge

 Stoney Creek was the highest timber bridge ever built, and at the time was the second highest bridge in North America with reference to deck height, rather than structural height.
 Deck height is the maximum vertical drop from the bridge deck to the ground or water surface below.
 However, various sources yield a range of height measurements for this wooden structure.

 CP passenger train, former Stoney Creek Bridge, c.1890.

 The heights of the three towers were 109 ft, 196 ft, and 34 ft.
 Recalculating the measurement using the planning and photographic evidence indicates an 275 ft deck height.
 Howe trusses, measuring 172 ft and 161.5 ft, spanned the three piers.

 The confined workspace of the narrow gulch and the unstable rock foundation slowed construction.
 A flash flood, which buried the foundations of the high tower, cost two days of work.
 After a forest fire consumed 14 cars of lumber for the bridge, loggers had to fell additional trees to replace the loss.
 Completed in early August 1885, construction took seven weeks, which included ten days lost owing to the death of two workers and wet weather.
 Although each of the very high bridges on the east slope of the Selkirk Mountains had been construction challenges, this final one proved the most problematic.

 No other railway has ever matched CP in building as many high timber bridges as were required to initially conquer the mountainous terrain of eastern British Columbia.